Paymaster

 Rate-card snapshotting

 Every metered row writes therate_*_per_m columns from RateCard(provider, model) at the moment of write.
-When pricing.go is later edited (a provider repriced, a new model was added), historical rollups stay consistent: the old row continues to imply its old rate.
+When the rate card later changes, historical rollups stay consistent: the old row continues to imply its old rate.
+There are now two ways it can change — an edit to pricing.go (a provider repriced, a new model added), and a refresh of the embedded models.dev snapshot (go generate ./internal/modelcatalog/...), which can reprice any model that resolves at step 3 of the lookup below without anyone touching pricing.go.
 New rollup queries can either trust cost_usd directly or recompute from rate_*_per_m * tokens to verify nothing has drifted.

 Zero is the honest value for ollama/local (genuinely free) and for unknown-provider lookups (we couldn’t price).
 The columns are stored as nullable REAL (the v62 migration adds them without a NOT NULL / DEFAULT constraint), but the writer always supplies an explicit zero in those cases, so historical rows never observe NULL in practice — readers can treat the column as effectively populated.